+Here are some travel tips for the immigration forms.
 There might be questions about declaring electronics or other large items, but those generally apply to items intended for resale.
-Nobody cares about your iPad or phone that you’re brining for your own use.
+Nobody cares about your iPad or phone that you’re bringing for your own use.
 You don’t have to declare them.
 If in doubt, ask the flight attendant.

 Gadgets and other essentials travel tips

-One of the best tips we can give you is packing a power board in your hand luggage!
-The power board, or multi plug adaptor (depending on where you come from in the world) is one of the best items to have on hand.
+One of the best travel tips we can give you is packing a power board in your hand luggage!
+The power board or multi-plug adaptor (depending on where you come from in the world) is one of the best items to have on hand.
 You’ll never need to resign yourself to the fact that all the plugs are taken, like at the airport, cafe, or bar!

-Given the amount of electronics we carry on our travels, the power board has been a welcome relief when we’ve found ourselves delayed at an airport with only one free plug.
+Given the number of electronics we carry on our travels, the power board has been a welcome relief when we’ve found ourselves delayed at an airport with only one free plug.

-So how do you find your away around the city you’ve just landed in with no Internet connection?
-How do you ensure that the taxi you got into is brining you in the right direction?
+So how do you find your way around the city you’ve just landed in with no Internet connection?
+How do you ensure that the taxi you got into is bringing you in the right direction?
 And what if you need to find a hospital ASAP?

-By doing this you will have the ability to download a rectangular section of the map of Berlin.
-Zoom in or out until you have your desired area covered and press download – the entire map of Berlin will take around 100mb of phone space so be sure to have enough space!
+By doing this, you will have the ability to download a rectangular section of Berlin’s map.
+Zoom in or out until you have your desired area covered and press download – the entire map of Berlin will take around 100MB of phone space, so be sure to have enough space!

-In a foreign country your phone might not work.
+One of my top travel tips is to get a local SIM card.
+In a foreign country, your phone might not work.
 Some carriers might provide service, but at a very high price.
-To prevent unexpected charges and avoid relaying on WIFI, we normally get local SIM cards.
-Once your phone is unlocked (make sure to check this before you leave) you can use another SIM card.
+To prevent unexpected charges and avoid relying on WIFI, we normally get local SIM cards.
+Once your phone is unlocked (make sure to check this before you leave), you can use another SIM card.

 You can purchase a local SIM card at most airports or once you leave the airport.
 This can be a pre-paid or refillable card that you can use while there.
 It’s usually a cheaper and more convenient way to get Internet access.
 Relying on WIFI doesn’t always work as not all places provide free access.

-When getting a SIM card, make sure it’s for Internet access not just calls.
+When getting a SIM card, make sure it’s for Internet access, not just calls.
 I learned that in Morocco after getting a card that only provided local calling.
-Took a bit to figure out so now I share it with you.
+It took a bit of time to figure out, so now I share it with you.

 Once you pass that portion, with a fresh new stamp in your passport, you’ll make your way toward the conveyor belt to pick up your luggage.
 Then you’re set.